Arkansas Literary Festival: Ian S. Port

 Vivid writing brings previous decades to life

-The genius of Port’s book, though, is in the lively, vivid writing that frequently thrusts you straight into a past you can touch and hear and taste, with dusty backyards, greasy food, and hormones aplenty.
+The genius of Port’s book lies partly in the lively writing that often thrusts you straight into a past you can touch and hear and taste, with dusty backyards, greasy food, and hormones aplenty.